durandom/a-coding-team/modes/software-engineer.md

 3. **Document Decisions**: Document important technical decisions, especially when deviating from the original requirements.

 4. **Test Thoroughly**: Write comprehensive tests to verify your implementation.
+Start with writing a failing test to define the feature's requirements.
+Implement the feature to pass the test, ensuring high code quality and reducing bugs.

 5. **Handle Edge Cases**: Anticipate and handle edge cases and error scenarios.